-If you could choose between olive oil and kitchen grease, which would you rather have on your salad?
+Olive oil or kitchen grease… which would you rather have on your salad?

-Unfortunately, any time you shop for dog food, you’re making a similar choice — like the “oil-or-grease” example here.
+Unfortunately, any time you shop for dog food, you’re making a similar choice.

-That’s because most dog foods typically contain added fat… which can be a good thing.
+That’s because most dog foods contain added fat… which can be a good thing.

 Yet it’s the source of that fat that can make a significant difference in the quality of the dog food you buy.